Push Notifications: Frequently Asked Questions

 How should I set up testing?

-We recommend that you set up a separate workspace for testing your push notifications, even if (in the case of iOS, for example) you use the same configuration credentials for testing and production.
+We recommend that you set up a separate workspace to test your push notifications, even if (in the case of iOS, for example) you use the same configuration credentials for testing and production.

 How do I find a device token so I can send a test push from the composer?